|Subject:||Sender Policy Framework (SPF)|

 Sender Policy Framework (SPF), formerly Sender Permitted From, is an extension to the SMTP standard.
-SPF makes it easy to counter most forged "From" addresses in email, and thus helps to counter e-mail spam.
+SPF makes it easy to counter most forged "From" email addresses, and helps counter e-mail spam.
 The combination is also called SMTP+SPF.

 How SPF works

-SPF is a mechanism where domain owner's announce where email can come from, for their domain.
+SPF is a mechanism where domain owners announce where an email can come from, for their domain.